-Now, what are main points to look for in a treatment program that is able to treat dual diagnosis?
+Now, what are the main points to look for in a treatment program that is able to treat dual diagnosis?

 • Pharmacological therapy is a key component of treatment when it comes to Dual Diagnosis rehabilitation.
-Medications are often prescribed to stabilize moods, reduce anxiety and agitation, prevent flashbacks to traumatic events or prevent hallucinations.
+Medications are often prescribed to stabilize moods, reduce anxiety and agitation, prevent flashbacks to traumatic events, or prevent hallucinations.

 • Although psychiatric medication was once discouraged in substance abuse treatment programs, Dual Diagnosis care providers understand the importance of continuing pharmacotherapy throughout drug or alcohol rehab.

 • Another intrinsic part that makes up a great dual diagnosis program is the educative part of it.
-Educating spouses, partners, children and siblings about addiction and mental health is another important part of your recovery.
+Educating spouses, partners, children, and siblings about addiction and mental health is another important part of your recovery.
 The more informed your loved ones are about the nature of your condition, the more likely they are to support you in your recovery journey.

-• Family counseling, 12-step meetings and peer support groups are available for friends and loved ones who want to help you meet your recovery goals.
+• Family counseling, 12-step meetings, and peer support groups are available for friends and loved ones who want to help you meet your recovery goals.

 What is dual diagnosis treatment like?

-Here at Bright Futures Treatment Center we are aware that there is not one treatment option that works for all.
+Here at Bright Futures Treatment Center, we are aware that there is not one treatment option that works for all.
 There are many different mental health disorders, and substance abuse issues vary.
 People who seek treatment for both substance abuse and mental health may also be diagnosed with:

 - A mood disorder, such as major depression or bipolar disorder.

-- An anxiety disorder, such as generalized anxiety, post-traumatic stress disorder or obsessive-compulsive disorder.
+- An anxiety disorder, such as generalized anxiety, post-traumatic stress disorder, or obsessive-compulsive disorder.

 - A personality disorder, such as borderline personality disorder or antisocial disorder.

-- An eating disorder, such as bulimia, binge eating disorder or anorexia.
+- An eating disorder, such as bulimia, binge eating disorder, or anorexia.

 For treatment to be effective, the treatment plan must address not only substance abuse but also any mental health issues or mood disorders.
-The goals from the treatment plan will be base on the extent of your substance abuse as well as your mental health condition.
+The goals from the treatment plan will be based on the extent of your substance abuse as well as your mental health condition.
 Individuals who recently used drugs or alcohol and have been exhibiting signs of mental illness may benefit more from a treatment program.